Fort Worth Teen Driver Car Accident Lawyer

 As preparation in the event that they are involved in a car accident, a parent should tell their teenage child to call 911.
 If they have been in an accident or injured, they should have all their emergency contacts, such as their parents’ numbers, in the glove box.
 They should gather information from the other party, including name, address, phone number, and insurance information.
 Additionally, they should gather witnesses’ names and contact information.
 They should also take pictures of the scene and the automobiles involved.

-Following a collision, parents should then get in contact with an experienced Fort Worth teen driver car accident attorney.
-They could explain their legal rights and options for recovering compensation for damages.
+Following a collision, parents should then take their teen driving accident case to a Fort Worth lawyer.
+Our team could explain their legal rights and options for recovering compensation for damages.

 Laws Affecting Insurance Claims